-- To maintain stream channel stability and aquatic habitat, large woody debris should not be cut or removed from stream channels unless it threatens critical infrastructure or human safety, such as mid-channel bridge piers. - To maintain or protect spawning adult fish, juvenile fish, and fish eggs and embryos new or reconstruction management activities that have the potential to directly deliver sediment outside of natural levels to spawning and rearing habitat, should be limited to times outside of spawning, rearing, and incubation seasons unless the short term effects would be offset by a long term benefit. - To protect the ecological functions that beavers provide management actions to reduce beaver threats to infrastructure should use techniques that sustain beavers (such as, using pipes to reduce water levels, notching dams to restore streamflow). - 04 To restore watersheds, management activities in watersheds with approved total maximum daily loads (TMDLs) should be designed to comply with the total maximum daily load allocations.
-Projects that produce short-term sediment or nutrient increases should result in a long-term decrease in sediment or nutrient delivery and sediment or nutrient yield in the stream system, which would comply with total maximum daily loads. - New and reconstructed water withdrawal systems (such as new stream diversions and associated ditches) should be screened to prevent fish and aquatic biota (such as amphibians) capture and water drafting or pumping sites shall also be screened and located away from native fish spawning locations. - When drafting water from streams, pumps should be screened to prevent capture of fish and other aquatic organisms such as amphibians.
+- 01 To maintain stream channel stability and aquatic habitat, large woody debris should not be cut or removed from stream channels unless it threatens critical infrastructure or human safety, such as mid-channel bridge piers. - 02 To maintain or protect spawning adult fish, juvenile fish, fish eggs, and fish embryos new or reconstruction management activities that have the potential to directly deliver sediment outside of natural levels to spawning and rearing habitat, should be limited to times outside of spawning, rearing, and incubation seasons unless the short term effects would be offset by a long term benefit. - 03 To protect the ecological functions that beavers provide management actions to reduce beaver threats to infrastructure should use techniques that sustain beavers (such as using pipes or "beaver deceivers" to reduce water levels, notching dams to restore streamflow, and/or other non-lethal methods.).
+Lethal removal should only be considered after non-lethal strategy options have been considered. - 04 To prevent capture of fish and aquatic biota such as amphibians, new and reconstructed water surface withdrawal systems (such as new stream diversions and associated ditches) should be screened; water drafting should be screened and located away from native fish spawning locations. - 05 To prevent capture of fish and other aquatic organisms such as amphibians, pumps should be screened when drafting water from streams.
 During the spawning season for native fish, pumping sites should be located away from spawning gravels.